 How is that better, in what world is it better?

 It is not.
 My theory is that the faux-intellectual provincial Slovak mind is simply incapable of dealing with variation.
-That is why they worship standard Slovak and its "rules".
+That is why they worship standard Slovak and its "rules" or "grammar", by which they mean orthography, because that is all they know of language.
 That is why they come up with this sort of shit.

 "S rozhodovaním nám pomohlo, že naše spriatelené redakcie v týždenníku Respekt a v českom Deníku N zrušili prechyľovanie ešte skôr ako my a vyjadrili sa, že to funguje pomerne bez problémov.
 Každá redakcia však má nejaké svoje usmernenia či výnimky."